 What Is It?
 Glaucoma Definition

 Glaucoma isn’t one thing.
-The term refers to a group of eye diseases that damage the optic nerve.
+The term refers to a group of eye diseases that damage the optic nerve due to increased pressure within the eye.
 Glaucoma can cause serious vision problems including blindness, but it can often be prevented when it is detected early enough.